aaronwolen/biolink/README.md

 ### Data tags

-For a few supported resources, specially formatted tags can be used to retrieve data obtained from the corresponding resource.
+For a few supported resources, specially formatted tags can be used to retrieve data from the corresponding resource.
 In the example above, `entrez_link("4609", "<symbol>")` produces [MYC][4] because the gene symbol was retrieved from NCBI.

 See the package documentation for a complete list of supported data tags.